gcassel/Modular-Organizing-Terminology/compound-terms/team-minor-decision-authorization.md

 #### Notes

+The dollar limit may be defined as either per action or for an interval of time, such as a weekly limit.

-If a Project uses a petty cash system, then the Team Minor Decision Authorization should be equal to the petty cash withdrawal limit.
+If a Project uses a petty cash system, then the Team Minor Decision Authorization may be equivalent to the petty cash withdrawal limit.